MetExplore/miom/README.md

 __MIOM__ (Mixed Integer Optimization for Metabolism) is a python library for creating and solving complex optimization problems using genome-scale metabolic networks, in just a few lines.

-By leveraging the power of modern Mixed Integer Optimization (MIO) solvers, it can transform any simple constraint-based problem, such as Flux Balance Analysis (FBA) into a more complex optimization problem, such as sparse FBA or context-specific reconstruction problems very easily, and solve it with the __required level of optimality__.
+MIOM offers a high-level API that leverages the power of modern Mixed Integer Optimization (MIO) solvers to easily define steady-state metabolic optimization problems, from simple Flux Balance Analysis (FBA) simulations, to more complex problems, such as sparse FBA or context-specific reconstruction problems, and solve them the __required level of optimality__.

-But what is even better is that most of the time, algorithms formulated as Mixed Integer Optimization problems with MIOM can be solved faster and with better quality than currently existing alternatives that are approximations of the original problem.
+Most of the time, algorithms formulated as Mixed Integer Optimization problems with MIOM can be solved faster and with better quality than currently existing alternatives that are approximations of the original problem.
 By using the MIO formulation, you can get also an estimation of how close to optimality a solution is, so you don't need to waste more time than needed.

 MIOM uses the [PICOS](https://picos-api.gitlab.io/picos/) and the [Python-MIP](https://www.python-mip.com/) libraries to build and solve the optimization problems using many commercial, academic and free solvers.
 It is also compatible and complementary to [cobrapy](https://opencobra.github.io/cobrapy/).